-Cyberpunk 2077 was originally confirmed all the way back in 2012 and the game is a sequel to Mike Pondsmith’s pen and paper RPG Cyberpunk 2020.
+Cyberpunk 2077 was originally confirmed all the way back in 2012.
+If you’re just now catching wind of it, the game is a sequel to Mike Pondsmith’s pen and paper RPG Cyberpunk 2020.
 Cyberpunk 2020 was released all the way back in 1988.

-CD Projekt Red’s taking its time, but fans of Cyberpunk and The Witcher series are hoping the developer can recreate the magic it delivered in 2015 with The Witcher 3.
+CD Projekt Red’s taking its time, but fans of Cyberpunk and The Witcher series are hoping the developer can recreate the magic it delivered in back in 2015 with The Witcher 3.

 Now that the developer is talking more about Cyberpunk 2077, retailers like Amazon and Best Buy are taking pre-orders for the game.
 And now that we know a little more about the direction it’s taking, some of you, particularly those of you who are fond of CD Projekt Red’s games, might be thinking about ordering a copy.